meshery/meshery/docs/pages/installation/minikube.md

 **Note**:  If you encounter a connections refused error while uploading your kubeconfig, try changing your cluster server URL to the external API address of minikube.
 To do this follow the steps listed in the [Minikube Docker Driver Users Section](#docker-driver-update-the-kubernetes-api-server-address-for-meshery-access).

+#### Troubleshooting Meshery Installation

+If you experience any issues during installation, refer to the [Troubleshooting Meshery Installations](https://docs.meshery.io/guides/troubleshooting/installation#setting-up-meshery-using-kind-or-minikube) guide for help.

 # Post-Installation Steps